symbolibre/symbolibre/README.md

 make install
 ```

+This installs:
-This installs the symbolibre Qt Quick Controls 2 theme, the symbolibre library,
+- the Symbolibre Qt Quick Controls 2 theme
+- the Symbolibre library
-the symbolibre QML plugins and the symbolibre-calcsheet and symbolibre-funapp
+- the symbolibre QML plugins
-apps.
+- the symbolibre-menu, symbolibre-calcsheet, and symbolibre-funapp applications

-You may want to specify a custom installation directory to cmake using its
+You may want to specify a custom installation directory in the `cmake ..`
-`-D CMAKE_INSTALL_PREFIX=` option.
+invocation using the `-D CMAKE_INSTALL_PREFIX=` option.